Covid-19 Pandemic : Radiotherapy Precautions & Preparedness

 - Patients who are scheduled to reach the hospital for follow up can be identified from hospital records and contacted telephonically.
 In a study evaluating whether telephonic follow-up offers a convenient and equivalent alternative to physical examination of radically treated lung cancer patients, telephonic FU proved to be feasible and promising in radically treated lung cancer patients.
 This remote consultation can also be extended to patients who seek expert opinion through online portals.

-- By maintaining a network of radiation oncology professionals and by liaising with them, patients can be appropriately referred to an oncology center close to their place of residence to avoid travelling longer distances.
+- By maintaining a network of radiation oncology professionals and by liaising with them, patients can be appropriately referred to an oncology center close to their place of residence to avoid traveling long distances.

 - Patients can be provided with referral letters for treatment electronically through mail / online portal.

-- During out-patients’ (OP) consultation, minimum 1m distance may be maintained.
+- During out-patients’ (OP) consultation, a minimum 1m distance may be maintained.

-- Keeping up with punctuality for appointment and consultation timings, will aid in decongestion of the OPD.
+- Keeping up with punctuality for appointment and consultation timings will aid in the decongestion of the OPD.